modypy/modypy/README.rst

 .. image:: https://www.code-inspector.com/project/17342/status/svg
     :alt: Code Grade

-MoDyPy (rhymes with "modify") is a Python package for hierarchical modelling and simulation of linear and non-linear dynamical systems in `state-space representation <https://en.wikipedia.org/wiki/State-space_representation>`_.
+MoDyPy (rhymes with "modify") is a Python framework for *Mo*\ delling *dy*\ namic systems in *Py*\ thon.
+The framework provides methods for describing continous-time linear and non-linear systems in
+`state-space representation <https://en.wikipedia.org/wiki/State-space_representation>`_.
 It was originally inspired by `simupy <https://github.com/simupy/simupy>`_ developed by Ben Margolis, but has a completely different philosophy and